hiddenbyte/bf-wasm/README.md

 # bf-wasm
 a Brainfuck compiler targeting WASM

 `bf-wasm` compiles Brainfuck source code from the _standard input_ into a WASM module.
 The WASM module is written to the _standard ouput_.
 The WASM module is written in WebAssembly text format.

-The [wat2wasm](https://github.com/WebAssembly/wabt) - from The WebAssembly Binary Toolkit - should be used translate WebAssembly text format to the binary format.
+The [wat2wasm](https://github.com/WebAssembly/wabt) - from The WebAssembly Binary Toolkit - should be used to translate WebAssembly text format to the binary format.

 **What is Brainfuck?**